-In 2008, Björgólfur Gudmundsson was the chairman and primary owner of the second largest bank in Iceland.
-As the 2008 financial crisis took its toll on banking systems worldwide, the banks collapsed and was taken over by the Icelandic government, wiping out all of Gudmundsson’s fortune.
+Björgólfur Gudmundsson was in 2008 the chairman and primary owner of the second largest bank in Iceland.
+But that year’s financial crisis took its toll on banking systems worldwide, and Gudmundsson’s bank collapsed.
+The was taken over by the Icelandic government, wiping out all of Gudmundsson’s fortune.
 He declared bankruptcy, admitting he was hundreds of millions of pounds in debt.
-Gudmundsson had to sell London’s West Ham United, the Premier League soccer team he owned.
+Gudmundsson had to sell London’s West Ham United Football Club, the Premier League soccer team he owned.

 7. Aubrey McClendon

 Aubrey McClendon was reportedly worth $1.2 billion as the co-founder of major oil and gas company Chesapeake Energy.
 He may not, however, have earned his fortune honestly.
-In 2013, he was indicted on federal charges of unfairly manipulating bids for drilling rights.
-The next day, McClendon died in a car accident, which some have speculated was a suicide.
-Though McClendon was personally wealthy at the time of his death, many people and companies that he worked with are still dealing with the fallout of his dealings.
-Private equity firm EMG reportedly stands to lose billions on the deals it did with McClendon.
+In 2016, he was indicted on federal conspiracy charges.
+The government accused McClendon of unfairly manipulating bids for drilling rights.
+The day after he was charged, McClendon died in a car accident, which some have speculated was a suicide.
+Though McClendon appeared to be wealthy before his death, creditors claimed he borrowed $465 million for business ventures in 2013 and sought payment from his estate.
+Because of outstanding debts, McClendon may have had a net worth close to zero when he died.

 8. Vijay Mallya